-UNIT -1
+UNIT-1

 - In engineering practice, CAD/CAM has been utilized in different ways by different people. - Some utilize it to produce drawings and document designs. - Others may employ it as a visual tool by generating shaded images and animated displays. - A third group may perform engineering analysis of some sort on geometric models such as finite element analysis. - A fourth group may use it to perform process planning an generate NC part programs.
-In order to establish the scope and definition of CAD/CAM in an engineering environment and identify existing and future related tools, a study of a computer graphics and the design tools.
+In order to establish the scope and definition of CAD/CAM in an engineering environment and identify existing and future related tools, a study of a typical product cycle is necessary.
+Figure 1.1 shows a flowchart of such a cycle.